horizon0408/depth_note/README.md

 ## Monocular depth estimation<a name="monocular"></a>
-<a href="https://arxiv.org/pdf/1901.02571.pdf">Neural RGB→D Sensing: Depth and Uncertainty from a Video Camera</a>
+<a href="https://arxiv.org/pdf/1901.02571.pdf">Neural RGB→D Sensing: Depth and Uncertainty from a Video Camera (CVPR 2019)</a>

 <a href="http://fastdepth.mit.edu/">FastDepth: Fast Monocular Depth Estimation on Embedded Systems (ICRA 2019)</a>